adrianscheit/web-modbus/README.md

 - simple low-lever serial Modbus toolset for most PC's (also MAC's), to easly debug a modbus network,
 - that everyone could possible use it without a need to install some dedicated software

-Currently it is is only an "beta" version.
+Currently it is is only a "beta" version.
 Currently it is without a license.

 ### Done